 Editor: Change the first paragraph (P221L4) as follows

 This subclause describes the rate selection rules for individually addressed Data and Management frames as transmitted by DMG STAs.
-The rate selection rules apply only for MCSs defined in Clause 20 and in Clause 28.
+The rate selection rules apply only to MCSs defined in Clause 20 and Clause 28.

 Editor: Add the following to end of the text in 11ay Draft 5.0 (P221L28)

+Change the fourth paragraph as follows

-A DMG STA shall transmit a TPA Request frame and a TPA Response frame using MCS 1.
+TPA Request and TPA Response frames shall be transmitted using DMG MCS 1.

 Editor: Modify Section 11.1.3.3.4 as follows